srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_13-deploy-and-debug-custom-azure-iot-edge-module.md

     ```

     This command will record your credentials in the local Docker client configuration file (`$HOME/.docker/config.json`) or your operating system's secure credential storage mechanism (depending on the Docker configuration) for future use by the Docker toolset.

+    > **Note**: You will not be promoted to enter your password - just type it after you enter the above command.
+You will see your password as you enter it.
+Hit **enter** to submit the password.
+It may take a few moments before the **Login Succeeded** message is shown.

 Now that you have created the Azure Container Registry and authenticated your local machine against it, you can create a custom IoT Edge Module container that will be stored in the registry.